KevinNorth/Historical-Fault-Localization/Readme.md

 #How to Compile the Program

-From the `Historical Fault Localization` directory, run
+From the directory this Readme is located in, run

     ant jar

+The compiled program will be placed in `dist/Historical_Fault_Localization.jar`.

 #How to Run the Program